 The depth of history in the small medieval town of Ferrara is impressive.
-You can walk one of the oldest streets in Europe or take in the striking detail of the cathedral from the Middle Ages.
-Then step into the oldest wine bar in the world!
+You can walk one of the oldest streets in Europe and then step into the oldest wine bar in the world.

-We dropped in for aperitivo where you can pair their wines with the local cheese, fresh cured meats or the traditional twisty bread of Ferrara called ciupéta.
+When you visit Enoteca Al Brindisi you can enjoy aperitivo – we tasted and paired different wines with local cheese, fresh cured meats and the traditional twisty bread of Ferrara called ciupéta.

 I was a guest of Emilia Romagna Tourism Board but, as always, all opinions are my own.